mieszkosabo/clean-spotify-player/README.md

 # clean spotify player
+# ⚠️ THIS REPO IS DEPRECATED
+### I have rewriten this project from scratch with some new features.
+New repo can be found [here](https://github.com/mieszkosabo/next-spotify-player)!

 ![](screens/crushing.png)
 A simple app that displays basic info about your currently playing music on Spotify.
 You can use it by simply visiting this page: